mafifafm/pxt-microbit/docs/courses/csintro/iteration/activity.md

 })
 ```

 There!
-With only a half dozen or so lines of code, we have made our light travel through all the coordinates on the micro:bit screen.
+With only a half dozen or so lines of code, we have made our light travel through all the coordinates on the Ragga screen.

 ```sim
 let index = 0